• Skip to primary navigation

 Sprinkle each slice with salt.
 Let sit for 15 minutes so that the zucchini starts to sweat.
 Pat each zucchini slice off.

-Zucchini Lasagna Rolls in a baking dish after being baked next to some on a plate.
+Zucchini Lasagna Rolls in a baking dish next to some on a plate.

 • Make the tofu ricotta first.
 It can even be made the day before to make things easier.